roharal/CZ2006-Project/README.md

 Watch our [app demo video](https://youtu.be/LweEYJEpFpk) to get a sense of our app's functionalities.

+# How to use this repository
+Main branch: Project deliverables
+Master branch: Source code

 # Getting Started
 This project is a starting point for a Flutter application.